 Rape victim's body reaches her village in Unnao

 There was an emotional outburst, as the family received the body in the presence of a large number of people, including Samajwadi Party leaders.
 Heavy police arrangements were made to avoid any untoward incident.
-Fire brigade personnel have also been deployed in the village, where senior officers were camping since morning.
+The fire brigade has also been deployed in the village, where senior officers were camping since morning.

 Earlier, UP ministers Swami Prasad Maurya and Kamal Rani Varun met the victim's family.
 After battling for her life with more than 90 percent burns for almost 40 hours, the 23-year-old woman died following a cardiac arrest on Friday night at the Safdarjung Hospital in Delhi.